CaterinaBi/aicore-web-scraping-pipeline/README.md

 ## Milestones 1-2: Environment setup and choice of website to scrape

+The project is done using [VS Code](https://code.visualstudio.com/) as a code editor, plus Git and GitHub for version control.
+The environment setup was done by creating a new environment, `web-scraping`, using conda.
+Once every required package had been installed, a `requirements.txt` file was generated.

 ![Image from the RightMove website](images/website.png)

 ## Milestone 3: Find links to the pages from which we wish to scrape data